 2. You want accessibility to your long-term investments.

 Some households may want to start investing beyond what they’ve saved as their emergency reserve.
 Other households may not want to tie up all their long-term investment savings in retirement accounts.
 A taxable account provides the flexibility to add money and take money out with few limits, penalties, or restrictions.
 There are also no required distributions.
 You can save more toward retirement or any other future goal.

 3. You have maxed out your 401(k) or IRA and want to save more.

-For 2020, 401(k) plan contribution limits are $19,500 ($26,000 if age 50 or older).
+For 2022, the 401(k) plan contribution limit is $20,500 ($27,000 if age 50 or older).
 Some households, especially dual-income households, may be able to save aggressively for retirement.
 Consider someone under age 50 earning $160,000 a year.
 Using the 15% retirement savings target, they should aim to save $24,000 or more each year, well above the contribution limit.
 The next option, an IRA, could be problematic as Roth IRAs have income limitations and a Traditional IRA may be nondeductible.
 Additional savings can be invested in a taxable account.

 4. Your only IRA option is nondeductible.

 Continuing from the previous scenario, a nondeductible IRA means that you do not qualify for a tax deduction when contributing to a Traditional IRA, therefore losing that tax benefit.
 This happens when you or your spouse have access to a workplace plan, which makes deductibility subject to income limitations.
 While any earnings will still be tax-deferred in a nondeductible IRA, they will be taxed as ordinary income when the money is used.
 With a taxable account, you may benefit from a lower long-term capital gains tax rate.